Test and debug regular expressions online with real-time matching. Highlight matches and view groups.

 Always test your regex with edge cases: empty strings, special characters, very long text, and boundary conditions to ensure robust behavior.

-A regular expression (regex) is a sequence of characters that defines a search pattern used for matching, finding, and manipulating text.
-Regex is used in virtually every programming language and many text editors for tasks like input validation (email, phone numbers), search and replace operations, data extraction from text, log file parsing, and text formatting.
-Learning regex is an essential skill for developers, data analysts, and system administrators.
+A regular expression (regex) is a character sequence that defines a search pattern for matching and manipulating text.
+Regex is used in virtually every programming language for input validation, search and replace, data extraction, log file parsing, and text formatting.
+It is an essential skill for developers and system administrators.

-The most common flag is 'g' (global) which finds all matches instead of stopping at the first one.
-Use 'i' (case insensitive) when you want to match regardless of letter case.
-Use 'm' (multiline) when you want ^ and $ to match the start and end of each line rather than the entire string.
-The 's' (dotAll) flag makes the dot character match newlines.
-Use 'u' (Unicode) for proper handling of Unicode characters and emoji.
+The 'g' (global) flag finds all matches instead of stopping at the first.
+The 'i' flag enables case-insensitive matching.
+The 'm' (multiline) flag makes ^ and $ match line boundaries.
+The 's' (dotAll) flag makes dot match newlines.
+The 'u' (Unicode) flag enables proper handling of Unicode characters and emoji.

 A practical email regex pattern is: ^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}$.
 This matches most standard email formats.
 However, the official email specification (RFC 5322) allows many unusual formats that are extremely difficult to capture with regex.
 For production use, it is better to use a simple pattern for basic validation and then verify the email by sending a confirmation message.